-This is why it’s so important to see your doctor on a regular basis.
-Doctors can test your urine for protein, your blood for waste products, your blood pressure, and any other complications which may arise due to diabetes.
+This is why it’s so important to see our doctor on a regular basis.
+Doctors can test our urine for protein, our blood for waste products, our blood pressure, and similar complications.

 Kidney disease caused by diabetes can be hindered in its tracks thanks to keeping one’s blood glucose levels in their target range.
-In facts, a large number of research has served to prove that a tight control over those levels can reduce one’s risk of microalbuminuria by as much as 1/3!
+In fact, research has served to prove that tight control over those levels can reduce one’s risk of microalbuminuria by as much as 1/3!

 As for those who already have microalbuminuria, their progression risk to macroalbuminuria was cut in half!
 Some other studies claim proper control of blood glucose levels can even reverse microalbuminuria completely!

-id you know your blood pressure can have a dramatic effect on the rate of progression of this disease?
+It turns out our blood pressure can have a dramatic effect on the rate of progression of this disease.

-As a matter of fact, even just a slight rise in your blood pressure could worsen kidney disease.
-Here are five effective ways for you to lower your blood pressure:
+As a matter of fact, even just a slight rise in our blood pressure could worsen kidney disease.
+Here are five effective ways for us to lower our blood pressure:

-Should the methods mentioned above fail, you may need to result to certain medicines for lowering your blood pressure.
-There are number of such drugs on the market, but not all of them are meant for those with diabetes.
+Should the methods mentioned above fail, we may need to turn to certain medicines for lowering blood pressure.
+There is a number of such drugs on the market, but not all of them are meant for those with diabetes.

 Some can mask the symptoms of low blood glucose or even raise one’s blood glucose levels.
-That’s why most doctors would prefer that people with diabetes take special blood pressure-lowering drugs named ACE inhibitors.
+That’s why most doctors would prefer that people with this condition take special blood pressure-lowering drugs named ACE inhibitors.

 Some studies recently conducted suggest that such drugs (among which enalapril and captopril) can slow the progression of kidney disease, all while lowering the patient’s blood pressure.

-In fact, such drugs have proven useful even for individuals who do not happen to have high blood pressure.
+In fact, such drugs have turned out to be useful even for individuals who do not happen to have high blood pressure.